-I think this is a great feature especially for disabled people, like myself, who have a progressive disability and can still be transferred manually but will eventually require hoist transfers 100% of the time.
+I think this is a great feature, especially for disabled people, like myself, who have a progressive disability and can still be transferred manually but will eventually require hoist transfers 100% of the time.
 They will not have to replace the seat as it already has the hoist straps.
 There are also pouches to hide the straps when not required.

 Safe and fast transfers

 If you need to be moved quickly, then it is possible to do that.
 It doesn’t have to be used by trained airport staff so it can literally be used by anyone who is able to hold onto the lifting handles.
 Again this would be good in emergency situations.

 It’s yours – not the airport or airlines

-Above all else, the easyTravelseat is yours.
+Above all else, the ableSling is yours.
 It does not belong to the airport or airline.
 You don’t have to worry about relying on an airport to have suitable lifting equipment as you have your own wherever and whenever you travel.

 How My Disability Impacts Me When I Travel

-Due to my disability (Limb Girdle Muscular Dystrophy) I use a powered wheelchair and cannot walk.
+Due to my disability (Limb Girdle Muscular Dystrophy) I use a power wheelchair and cannot walk.
 I find the whole process of being transferred from my wheelchair to the aisle chair to the aircraft seat and then back again painful, frustrating, unsafe and undignified.

-I require a full supported lift to and from the seat on the plane.
+I require a fully supported lift to and from the seat on the plane.
 I can’t be lifted from under my arms and I have very weak trunk and neck control so I always have to communicate this to the special assistance staff.